danilodileo/magmap/docs/usage.md

 ### Other inputs (optional)

-Magmap can handle several types of input that can be used for different purposes.

 #### Index input

-In addition, or instead of, providing a genome file with genomes to map to, you can provide a [Sourmash](https://sourmash.readthedocs.io/en/latest/) index file that points to genomes.
+In addition to, or instead of, providing a genome file with genomes to map to, you can provide a [Sourmash](https://sourmash.readthedocs.io/en/latest/) index file that points to genomes.
 Sourmash will be run using the index files and matching genomes will be downloaded, annotated with Prokka and mapped to by the pipeline.
 For this to work, entries in the Sourmash index need to point to NCBI assemblies with accessions in the format: `GC[A-Z]_[0-9]+\.[0-9]+`.
 The index input (`--indexes`) is used by Sourmash to select genomes that can be downloaded in a second step and added to the pipeline.